immutabl3/act/README.md

   },
 });

-// animation is a curried function and can
+// animation is now a curried function
-// be called with a component later: export default animation(Component);
+// and can be called with a component later: export default animation(Component);
 ```